Important:

 Step 6: Collect the I-20

 Find out the I-20 process and requirements.
-For questions about the I-20 process, please contact International Student and Scholar Services.
+For questions about the I-20 process, please contact International Students and Scholar Services.

 Step 7: Apply for a Student Visa